Apple has a technology called True Tone, which is present within the displays of some of its devices.

-It's a technology that first made its appearance on the iPad Pro, which launched in March 2016, but it has subsequently been added to devices like the the iPhone 8, 8 Plus and iPhone X, but now it's landed on Apple's new flagship laptop models that launched in mid-2018 and later.
+The technology first made its appearance on the iPad Pro, which launched in March 2016, but it has subsequently been added to devices including iPhones from the iPhone 8 and newer, as well as some of Apple's flagship laptop models that launched in mid-2018 and later.

-But what is True Tone, what does True Tone do and how does it make displays better?
+What is Apple's True Tone technology, what does True Tone do and how does it make displays better?
 Here's everything you need to know know about True Tone.

-The MacBook Pro, iPad Pro, iPhone 8 and iPhone X feature sensors that measure the ambient light colour and brightness.
-The device then uses this information to adjust its display, so it can correct white point and illumination based on your environmental lighting in order to render the right kinds of white under any conditions.
+Devices featuring True Tone technology feature sensors that measure the ambient light colour and brightness.
+The device then uses this information to automatically adjust its display, so it can correct white point and illumination based on your environmental lighting in order to render the right kinds of white under any conditions.
 This technology isn't new as some desktop monitors have been offering it for a long time.

 The thing to remember is that the human optical system is constantly comparing near-white to perfectly white, and that a "better" white can affect our perceived contrast of whatever we're looking at, meaning an adjusted white point should be more comfortable on our eyes.
-It also means that the new iPhones and iPad Pro should be more readable in direct sunlight, thus improving its usability ever so subtly.
+It also means that devices with True Tone should be more readable in direct sunlight, thus improving their usability ever so subtly.

-But there's another important element here for creatives and that's ensuring that the colours displayed remain consistent and accurate.
-For the inclusion in the MacBook Pro (which is for both the display and the Touch Bar), True Tone makes for a natural viewing experience that's not skewed by ambient light.
+There's another important element here for creatives though, and that's ensuring that the colours displayed remain consistent and accurate.
+In terms of the MacBooks with True Tone, the technology makes for a natural viewing experience that's not skewed by ambient light.

-The same applies to the latest iPhone models - it's on by default, but you can switch it off.
-We'd imagine that will be true of the new MacBook Pro too.
-Why would you switch it off?
-Personal preference - light Night Shift or autobrightness, sometimes you just want things to stay static and nor be changing while you're looking at them.
+Why would you switch off True Tone?
+Personal preference - like Night Shift or auto-brightness, sometimes you just want things to stay static and not be changing while you're looking at them.

-Night Shift basically works like True Tone, but for a different reason.
-It makes the screen get warmer closer to your bed time in order to reduce the amount of blue light emitted from the screen.
+Night Shift works like True Tone, but for a different reason.
+It delivers a warmer screen closer to your bed time in order to reduce the amount of blue light emitted from the screen.

-This will make the display appear more orangey.
-But a warmer display should be much more comfortable for late-night reading when ambient light is likely to be lower.
-Apple has suggested that blue light can affect our sleep by throwing off our circadian rhythm, which moderates our body clock.
-It suppress the secretion of melatonin, too.
-Harvard researchers and their colleagues have even proved this with experiments.
+As a result, the display appears more orange.
+A warmer display should be much more comfortable for late-night reading when ambient light is likely to be lower though.
+Apple suggests that blue light can affect our sleep by throwing off our circadian rhythm, which moderates our body clock.